-The Student Health and Counseling Center has a variety of birth control pills, the Nuva Ring, Depo Provera injection, IUD's and free condoms.
+The Student Health and Counseling Center has a variety of birth control pills, the Nuva Ring, Depo Provera injection, IUD's, Nexplanon and free condoms.

 An annual exam is required to receive any form of contraception at the SHCC.
 While new pap guidelines do not require a yearly pap, an annual exam is still required to maintain your prescriptions.
 If your annual exam is due, you may schedule one at the SHCC or at one of the several area clinics and have the results faxed to us.
 If you have had a annual exam within the past year, we can help you fill out an authorization so your provider can fax the results to us.

 Can I get emergency contraception at the SHCC?

 Yes, we have Plan B available.
 This must be taken within 72 hours of unprotected intercourse.
 A 20 minute appointment is required.